google/ads-api-report-fetcher/gcp/README.md

 * `dataset_location` - BigQuery dataset location

 Returns:
-* an obejct with `rowCount` field with a row count if the script returned data, otherwise (the script is a DDL like create view) response is empty
+* an object with `rowCount` field with a row count if the script returned data, otherwise (the script is a DDL like create view) response is empty

 ## Cloud Workflow